wecarsoniv/augmented-pca/README.md

 #### Jointly-Encoded

-The jointly-encoded approximate inference strategy is similar to the encoded in that the augmenting objective is enforced through a linear encoding matrix $$A(\cdot)$$.
+The jointly-encoded approximate inference strategy is similar to the encoded in that the augmenting objective is enforced through a linear encoding matrix A(\cdot).
 However, in the jointly-encoded inference strategy both the primary and augmenting data are required for computing factors, similar to the local inference strategy.
 Below is a diagram of the jointly-encoded inference strategy.

 ![jointly-encoded inference diagram](docs/images/joint_inference_diagram.png)